 I am glad that the staff of the Billy Graham Evangelistic Association correctly assert that “there is an unfathomable mystery” in our understanding of how “Jesus was both God and man united in one divine Person,” but they clearly don’t think it is a mystery that He is such a Person.
 So why adopt an interpretation that seems to clearly undermine this assertion?

 Second, although they correctly assert that Jesus was citing “the opening line of Psalm 22 and using it to express His deep agony on the cross,” they fail to appreciate fully the significance of this citation.
 For had they fully appreciated why Jesus cited the opening line of Psalm 22, then they would not have asserted that He was separated from God the Father.

-At any rate, I hope to show you this morning what I think is a better interpretation of this text.
-And, in order to better understand this cry of Jesus from the cross, we will examine first the context of the cry, and then the meaning of the cry.
+At any rate, I hope to show you today what I think is a better interpretation of this text.
+So, in order to better understand this cry of Jesus from the cross, we will examine first the context of the cry, and then the meaning of the cry.

 I. The Context of the Cry